paulstothard/helpful_links/README.md

 * [BGI-shenzhen/VCF2Dis](https://github.com/BGI-shenzhen/VCF2Dis) - A simple and efficient tool to calculate a p-distance matrix from VCF files.
 * [brentp/vcfanno](https://github.com/brentp/vcfanno) - Annotate a VCF with other VCFs/BEDs/tabixed files.
+* [samtools/bcftools](https://github.com/samtools/bcftools) - A set of utilities that manipulate variant calls in the Variant Call Format (VCF) and its binary counterpart BCF.
+All commands work transparently with both VCFs and BCFs, both uncompressed and BGZF-compressed.
 * [vcflib/vcflib](https://github.com/vcflib/vcflib) - C++ library and command-line tools for parsing and manipulating VCF files.
+* [vcftools/vcftools](https://github.com/vcftools/vcftools) - A set of tools written in Perl and C++ for working with VCF files.

 ## Variant identification and analysis